acoppes/shipminer-site/site/index.markdown

 * Improve ship
 * Repeat

-# Notes
+# Newsletter

-This is a game in development, the name is not final, and story and mechanics might change a lot.
+This is a game in development, the name is not final, and story and mechanics might change a lot but you can subscribe to its newsletter to follow the progress and support me to develop the game.

 <!-- div class="post-image">
 <img src="/assets/shipminer-subscribe-01.gif" />